 Responses to past outbreaks have featured a range of innovative partnerships among businesses and civil society to complement the official response.
-However, although there are many instructive success stories relating to public-private cooperation to support outbreak response, efforts in this regard have typically been ad hoc, limited to traditional partners and largely initiated only after the outbreak has substantially evolved.
-Cooperation has also generally been challenged by uncertainty relating to communication and coordination, sometimes to the detriment of the response overall.
-Accordingly, past experience indicates interesting opportunities for optimization in advance of the next outbreak, especially considering that public-private cooperation is essential to an effective global response.
+Although there are many instructive success stories relating to public-private cooperation, efforts in this regard have typically been ad hoc, limited to traditional partners and largely initiated only after the outbreak has substantially evolved.
+Cooperation has also generally been challenged by uncertainty relating to communication and coordination.
+Accordingly, experience indicates opportunities for optimization, especially considering that reliable public-private cooperation is essential to an effective global response.

 Epidemics Readiness Accelerator

 There are five work streams addressing challenges to public-private cooperation, which is relied on for effective readiness.

 Travel and Tourism Improve decision-making, coordination, and communications within and between the public and private sectors, relating to risk, travel advisories and border measures.

 Supply Chain and LogisticsEnsure that strategic commodities are available and accessible for public health response to outbreaks of international concern.

 Legal and RegulatoryConvene public-private sector expert consultations to address the legal and regulatory barriers associated with the use of experimental products during outbreaks.

 CommunicationsCreate capacity for trusted, influential private-sector employers to readily and reliably augment public messaging; manage rumors and misinformation; and amplify credible information to support emergency public communications.